Yolo-team-work-short/dynamodb-sharing/DynamoDB.md

 <h6>Scenario: Using a Global Secondary Index</h6>
 To illustrate, consider a table named GameScores that tracks users and scores for a mobile gaming application.
 Each item in GameScores is identified by a partition key (UserId) and a sort key (GameTitle).
 The following diagram shows how the items in the table would be organized.
-(Not all of the attributes are shown.)
+(Not all of the attributes are shown.).
 ![](src/resource/dynamodb/games_table.png)
 Now suppose that you wanted to write a leaderboard application to display top scores for each game.
 A query that specified the key attributes (UserId and GameTitle) would be very efficient.
 However, if the application needed to